rpf13/sportsshooting_react/TESTING.md

 I have to say, all in all, it looks good also on small devices.
 However, on very small screens, some part could be "more beautiful", but in my opition, this would require to redesign the app or enhance massively.
 I think, the current state is quite good in terms of responsiveness.

 Below a table, where I did chooce a set of *testcases* to be run on each device.
-It includes a variety of mobile devices, starts with the iPhone SE, which is a *medium* screen, over the iPhone 12 Pro, which has a *larger* screen.
-To verify the app on a very small screen, I have chosen the Samsung Galaxy Fold.
+It includes a variety of mobile devices, starts with the **iPhone SE**, which is a *medium* screen, over the **iPhone 12 Pro**, which has a *larger* screen.
+To verify the app on a very small screen, I have chosen the **Samsung Galaxy Fold**.
 In order to test the tablet category, the iPad Air has been used.

 <details>